 TOWARDS LEARNING WITHOUTH BURDEN AND QUALITY OF EDUCATION - An Evaluation

 J.C.
-Aggarwal is a former Deputy Director of Education and Executive Director of the Delhi Bureau of Textbooks, Delhi Administration.
+Aggarwal was a former Deputy Director of Education and Executive Director of the Delhi Bureau of Textbooks, Delhi Administration.
 He has worked at the grassroots level as a Post-graduate teacher, principal; plan evaluation officer and educational supervisor and administrator.
 He has also taught in a Post-graduate Teacher Training College.
 He is widely traveled and has written extensively on education and contemporary issues.

 S. Gupta is Post Graduate from Delhi University, Delhi and has been associated with teaching since 1986.
 She has widely travelled abroad and participated in several seminars.
 Her latest publication is Education in Emerging India - Teachers' Role in Society (Shipra, 2005).